JasperHof/JasperHof.github.io/_docs/downloads.md

 ---

-## 3. Install LDAK via conda
+## 3. Install LDAK via conda (Linux systems only)

 LDAK can be installed via conda as follows:

 ```
-# create a new environment and install ldak 6
+# create a new environment and install LDAK
 conda create -n ldak_env -c genomedk ldak6

 # load the new environment